 Berner Oberland and Loetschental hiking tips, Switzerland

-See the external site: www.myswissalps.com/berneseoberland/ which thoroughly describes most Berner Oberland hikes, of which I’ve done these:
+See Myswissalps.com (external site) which thoroughly describes most Berner Oberland hikes, of which I’ve done the following:

 1a.
 Mannlichen Gipfel